By Sam Armstrong

 "Our seniors will be missed for their loyalty, work ethic, example, and skills," Roberts commented.
 "The impact of our seniors cannot be measured in how they have helped turn the program around.

-The future looks bright for the program as they return a majority of the team for next year, including about 70% of the offense.
+The future looks bright for the program as they return a majority of the team for next year, including over 70% of the offense.

 "We are excited to build on what we did this season, and we hope that next year we can finish in the top half of the conference and continue to get better."